Beyond the Venus de Milo: The Louvre Sculptures Most Visitors Miss

 The Cour Puget

-Under glass, French sculpture regains the scale and authority it once had outdoors.
+Under glass, French sculpture recovers the scale and presence it once had outdoors.

 View of the Cour Marly at the Louvre, showing the skylit sculpture courtyard with pale stone façades, monumental marble statues, and visitors moving through the open interior space.